 Our role is to promote exploration, guide discovery, expand knowledge, and spark fresh curiosity.
 Through modeling, description, and reflection, we strive to highlight the enormity of successful learning and education that the family is already achieving through their daily interactions.
 By coaching and presenting various strategies, we expand this success throughout daily experiences and routines.

 Birth to Three offers a unique opportunity for children and their families to receive support in their natural environment.
 Our goal is seamless service delivery.
 Everything is an option in terms of natural learning opportunities; natural routines, such as sleeping and eating; and full family interaction with parents, siblings, grandparents, and others.
 The flexibility of Birth to Three allows children and families to receive support in any environment they choose, including their home, childcare facility, grocery store, library, the park, walks, etc. Our transdisciplinary model empowers families to address new skills through routines under the guidance of their trusted primary provider.

-To provide the children and families with the greatest opportunity for growth and achievement, we develop individualized plans for services and supports based on the child's strengths and the family's needs and priorities.
-The service team builds on the existing learning and teaching activities of the family and provides additional and alternative approaches.
-Through this process, the family learns ways to teach their child new skills through natural learning opportunities in everyday routines.
+To provide children and families with the greatest opportunity for growth and achievement, we develop individualized plans for services and supports based on the child's strengths and the family's needs and priorities.
+The primary provider builds on the family's existing educational activities and provides additional and alternative approaches.
+Through this process, families learn new ways to promote skills through natural learning opportunities in everyday routines.